Temporal Counterfactual Explanations of Behaviour Tree Decisions: Evaluation

 Apart from task state variables set by the system, the state also consists of a model of the user.
 Adapting the ``persona'' of \cite{andriella2019learning}, we define a user along several dimensions, namely Attention, Memory, Reactivity and Frustration, each ranging from 0 (low) to 1 (high).
 These factors, together with the difficulty of the task, in turn affect other user variables such as Confusion and Engagement, as well as the response time and accuracy of the user when repeating a sequence.

 We use a BT to implement the robot's decision-making, and have it interact with a simulated user.
 We also construct a state model to represent causal assumptions about the user which correspond to rules in the simulation (e.g. such as the influence of user attention and confusion on engagement, or the influence of reactivity and sequence length and complexity on the user's response time).
 Some noise is introduced to the user's accuracy and response time to allow for differences between executions.
 The noise is controlled by a predetermined seed so as to not violate the assumptions that the behaviour and state are deterministic (see Section \ref{sec:extending_bts}).
-After fully implementing the simulated use case, the resulting BT has 33 nodes (of which 18 are leaf nodes), and the state is represented as a configuration of 26 state variables, some discrete and some continuous.
+After fully implementing the simulated use case, the resulting BT has 33 nodes (of which 18 are leaf nodes), and the state is represented as a configuration of 26 state variables, some discrete and some continuous (both are outlined more extensively in Appendix \ref{app:serial_recall_task}).
 The resulting explanation model built by Algorithm \ref{alg:causal_graph} contains 177 nodes and 406 edges, demonstrating the complexity of this task.\looseness=-1

 To evaluate our approach on this use case, we again employ the \textit{target recovery} metric.
 This time, we define a ``default'' user profile with initial values representing a typical user (setting Attention, Reactivity and Memory to 0.8 and Frustration to 0).
 The altered initialisations are generated by constructing alternate user profiles with a single perturbed user attribute (\textit{Frustrated} sets Frustration to 1, \textit{No Attention}, \textit{No Reactivity} and \textit{No Memory} set Attention, Reactivity and Memory to 0, respectively).
 Each profile is executed across 50 different seeds, and thus there are 50 comparisons between the default profile and each altered profile.
-The results of the \textit{target recovery} metric, together with the statistics regarding the number of generated explanations for each query, are provided in Table \ref{tab:cog_seq_results}.
+The results of the \textit{target recovery} metric, together with runtime statistics, the number of counterfactual candidates considered and the number of explanations in the explanation set, are provided in Table \ref{tab:cog_seq_results}.